-At an easy pace, warm up with 2 miles.
+At an easy pace, warm up to 2 miles.
 Repeat 12 repetitions of hard running at 5K race effort (or slightly faster) for 1 minute and easy running for 1 minute.
 Cool down with 1 mile of easy running.
 Take short and quick steps during the hard-running portion.

 If 5K runners look for speed enhancement, then10K runners want to achieve a striking balance between speed and endurance.
 To do a successful 10K run, you need to learn how to keep running at a fairly hard pace for a considerable amount of time.
 This means that runners must have a smart sense of pacing- not starting out too fast and pacing down over the last 2 miles.

 For 10K runners, the ideal period for Fartlek runs is in the initial training week because in the final weeks (just before the race), you should practice running at your goal pace with measured distance workouts like 800 meter or mile repeats.

 After a 3-mile warm-up jog, run for 4 minutes with maximum effort followed by a segment of 2 minutes easy, 3 minutes hard, 2 minutes easy, 2 minutes hard, 1 minute easy, and 1 minute hard.
 Again, run effortlessly for 5 minutes and then repeat the Fartlek before cooling down with 2 miles of jogging.
 Your hard effort should match with your 10K to 5K race effort.
 Ensure that you are able to sustain an even effort for all the hard-running intervals without slowing down.

 HALF MARATHON FARTLEK

 Many runners complain that they seem to bog down after running the first 8-10 miles of a half marathon, des of gliding along at a comfortably hard pace.
 No matter how hard you push, you just cannot go beyond or break loose from vicious pace and as you check your Garmin, you realize that you are actually slacking off.